Contents

 Users need a Bitcoin wallet to store their purchased Bitcoin.
 Some Bitcoin ATMs generate a paper wallet for users, while others require users to provide their wallet address.

-The process flow is similar to cash withdrawal in a normal automatic teller machine.
+How does a Bitcoin ATM work in a nutshell?
+The process is similar to cash withdrawal in a normal automatic teller machine.
 To buy Bitcoin, users select the “Buy Bitcoin” option on the ATM and follow the prompts to input the desired amount and payment method (cash or card).
 For selling Bitcoin, users select the “Sell Bitcoin” option and follow the prompts to input the amount to sell and receive cash.

 Why Use a Bitcoin ATM over an Online Crypto Exchange?